clempinch/attestation-deplacement/README.md

 TODO list:
 - add a user settings edition button
+- user can select button he/she is interested in
 - add a footer note about the technical stack
-- add a link to the Githug repo
+- add a link to the Github repo

 ## Available Scripts